Overview - The Engineered Water Cycle

 Active Research

-Thermal Regeneration of PFAS-laden Granular Activated Carbon presents an Opportunity to Break the Forever PFAS Cycle (Funded by NSF in collaboration with the University of Maine)
+Thermal Regeneration of PFAS-laden Granular Activated Carbon Presents an Opportunity to Break the Forever PFAS Cycle (Funded by NSF in collaboration with the University of Maine)

 Pollution of the natural environment with per- and poly-fluorinated alkyl substances (commonly known as PFAS) is an overwhelming ecological and human health crisis.
 PFAS are toxic at low exposure levels and are difficult to destroy.
 Because they are difficult to destroy, solutions to PFAS contamination focus on removal from water, soil, and air, rather than destruction.
 One technique to remove PFAS from both air and water is adsorption to activated carbon.
 Activated carbon has already been demonstrated at scale for removal of PFAS.
 Consequently, thousands of activated carbon filters have been installed across the nation.
 This trend is likely to continue.
 However, activated carbon filters retain, but do not destroy PFAS which are removed from water or air.
 The spent filters can then act as PFAS sources if not disposed of properly.
 The goal of this research is to examine if thermal regeneration of activated carbon is a viable strategy to destroy retained PFAS while renewing the exhausted filter.
 There is little knowledge of PFAS destruction mechanisms and products during carbon regeneration.
 A lack of understanding of PFAS transformation and destruction during thermal regeneration may lead to rerelease of captured PFAS.
 The knowledge gained in this project will serve the public because it will facilitate the end to PFAS circulation in the environment.
 PFAS are estimated to impact at least 200 million U.S. citizens.
 A complete approach to destroy PFAS while also regenerating GAC will result in broad societal impacts with minimal or no new infrastructure investment.